CuJIbBecTp/positions_parser/README.md

 A python program that go through gog.com/work job offers, extract them and store in a DB

+## The following job features are extracted and stored:

+    - title
+    - department
+    - tags
+    - description
+    - responsibilities
+    - requirements

 ## How to install and run:

 1. Clone the directory on your device